 Think of what you don’t have time to do during the busy season … and likely updating your web presence is on the top of that list.
 Take the time to update and clean up your website, social profiles, and listings while you can do it with focus and without the guilt of taking up time that could be spent directly with a client.
 Change out photos, check copy and links, and clean up anything that doesn’t feel simple and straight to the point.
 Pro tip: Have someone else look over your copy.
 It’s hard to catch mistakes or confusing wording when you’ve been looking at the same copy for months, sometimes years!

 Get Automated & Schedule Ahead

 When spring hits and things get rolling again, it feels as if there isn’t enough time in the day to do the bare necessities for your clients, let alone going the extra mile.
 Take the time, while you can, to automate every client touch point you possibly can.
 Research online tools to help you with this.
-Think about using sites like Hootsuite or Buffer to schedule social media posts in advance, and MailChimp or Constant Contact to get newsletters ready to go out.
+Think about signing up for Marketing Touchpoints so your database receives regular communication from you without any effort on your part.
 Like sending cards to clients?
 There are even services for that like SendOutCards.com.

 Organize & Prepare Leads

 At what point in the busy season do you get the chance to really sit down and go through your leads?
 Never.
 Prioritize sitting down and going through each one of your leads to separate into past clients to keep in touch with, clients looking to buy, clients looking to sell, and leads that you should no longer keep.
 This makes targeting those lists with specific messaging so much easier.
 When you’re done sorting all your leads, think of networking ways that you can ramp up your lead list even more before the beginning of the season.